nicobao/personal-notebook/004_choosing_api_tech.md

 - GraphQL relay is solving problems for large-scale applications, which most of us aren't dealing with
 - rate-limiting, authentication, telemetry are complex to implement

 Basically GraphQL is a black-box API Gateway.
-Explicit is better than implicit, and the benefits do not counter balance the drawbacks, that's why I don't like GraphQL.
+Explicit is better than implicit, and GraphQL benefits do not counter balance the drawbacks, that's why I don't like GraphQL.

 ### gRPC (protobuf and buf)